-Spring Nursery Rhymes for Children
+Spring Songs for Children

 Five Little Speckled Frogs

-Our all-time favourite song that I must have sung a million times a day when I had toddlers it’s also perfect for springtime especially as all of the frogs appear and the ponds and puddles are teeming with frogspawn and then tadpoles.
+Our all-time favourite song that I must have sung a million times a day when I had toddlers it’s also perfect for spring time especially as all of the frogs appear and the ponds and puddles are teeming with frogspawn and then tadpoles.

 5 Little Speckled Frogs,

-Sat on a little log,
+Sat on a speckled log,

-Eating some most delicious grubs,
+Eating some most delicious bugs,

 YUM YUM!